signalfx/enhanced-rds-monitoring/README.md

 For subsequent tabs, follow the instructions below.

 #### Designer
-The only thing to be done here is set up the trigger from CloudWatch Logs.
+The only thing to be done here is to set up the trigger from CloudWatch Logs:
-Select CloudWatch Logs from the list on the left.
-Below, a section labelled `Configure triggers` will appear.
+1. Select CloudWatch Logs from the list on the left.
+A section labelled `Configure triggers` is displayed.
 For the `Log group` field, select `RDSOSMetrics`.
-You must also choose a filter name, but leave the filter pattern blank.
-You can disable the trigger to start if you wish (though you will need to manually enable it later to start sending metrics), then click Add.
+2. Choose a filter name, but leave the filter pattern blank.
+You can disable the trigger to start if you want (though you will need to manually enable it later to start sending metrics)
+3. Click Add.

 #### Function code
-Once the function is created you can change the configurations.
-Upload the ZIP file containing the deployment package.
-Change the text in `Handler` to be `enhanced_rds.lambda_script.lambda_handler`.
+Once the function is created you can change the configurations: Upload the ZIP file containing the deployment package, then change the text in `Handler` to be `enhanced_rds.lambda_script.lambda_handler`.

 #### Environment variables